-Order of the District Court of Warsaw, III Civil Division, dated June 16, 2016
+Decision of the Regional Court of Warsaw, 3rd Civil Division, dated 16th June 2016

 III C 171/16

-- The view that the ranking of the claims of class members into subgroups is opposed by the nature of these claims: the fact that they are due to co-owners and are related to their shares in co-ownership should be considered unconvincing.
-Such unification is not explicitly prohibited by the provisions of the Law on the Investigation of Claims in Group Proceedings.
+- The view that the arranging of the claims of group members into subgroups is opposed by the nature of these claims should be deemed unconvincing: the fact that they are due to co-owners and are related to their shares in co-ownership.
+Such unification is not explicitly prohibited by the provisions of the Act on Pursuing Claims in Group Proceedings.

-Having recognized at a hearing on May 19, 2016 in Warsaw a case brought by M. D. (1) as a representative of the class against (…) sp. z o.o. in K. for payment
+having recognized at a hearing on 19th May 2016 in Warsaw a case brought by M. D. (1) as a representative of the group against (…) LLC in K. for payment

 decides:

-- discontinue the proceedings as to the amount to be paid to the former class member J. M. (1) (formerly (…);
+- terminate the proceedings as to the amount that was to be paid to the former group member J. M. (1) (formerly (…);

 - refuse to reject the lawsuit;